carmatthews/meraki-customCV-azure/labeling/README.md

 ### Step 7 – Quality control

 For this tutorial, you can skip this step by selecting `Next`.
-If you wanted to add mulitple labelers and quality checks you could configure this, more information is available [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2#quality-control-preview).
+If you wanted to add multiple labelers and quality checks you could configure this, more information is available [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-image-labeling-projects?view=azureml-api-2#quality-control-preview).

 ### Step 8 - ML assisted labeling

 Machine Learning (ML) assisted labeling triggers training of automatic machine learning models once you have submitted enough manually labeled classes/images.
-The model is then used to prelabel the remaining images in the dataset to speed up the process.
+The model is then used to pre-label the remaining images in the dataset to speed up the process.

 To set this up: